Turnipiest/9372_CollectionBuilderAssignment/pages/about.md

 ## About the Collection

 This is a sample of some of the engravings available in the Milton Collection at Western.
-Please see the full project site at: https://westernlibrsc.github.io/MiltonatWestern/.
-Please contact Western Archives and Special Collections for access to the Milton Collection at Western.
+Please see the [full project site](https://westernlibrsc.github.io/MiltonatWestern/) for more information.
+Please contact [Western University Archives and Special Collections](https://www.lib.uwo.ca/archives/archivesandspecialcollectionsservices.html) for information on how to access the physical Milton Collection at Western.

-This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/).

-For full details of creating your own collection site, visit [CollectionBuilder Documentation](https://collectionbuilder.github.io/cb-docs/)!